fritzsche/dotfiles/README.md

 ### Git and Fugitive
 You can run git commands using `:Git` using the special symbol `%` for the current file.

-Key       | fugitive | Description
+Command       | fugitive | Description
 ----------|----------|----
 `:Git add %`| `:Gwrite` | stage file
 `:Git checkout %`| `:Gread` | checkout last version `:Git rm %` | `:Gremove` | delete file
 `:Git mv %` | `:Gmove` |rename file

-The `:Gcommit`command will open a split window to add a commit message.
+The `:Gcommit`command will open a split window to add a commit message and `:Gpush` to get the latest changes from origin.
 Use `:Gblame` to get a blame window opened.